 Poisonous substances must be stored in their original containers in locked or child-resistant cupboards or containers out of reach of children.
 Medicines should not be stored in the refrigerator unless advised to do so by a pharmacist.

 Non-poisonous cleaning products and insecticides should be used where possible.

 When possible, choose substances available in child-resistant packaging.
 However, do not rely on child-resistant packaging to prevent a child’s access to a poison because child-resistant containers are not completely child proof.

 Read medicine labels and use according to the directions.
-When medicines are taken ensure the right:
+When medicines are taken ensure the following ‘RIGHTS’ are adhered to:

 The recommended personal protective equipment (PPE) should be used when using toxic or caustic chemicals, for example spraying, painting, or oven cleaning.
 For industrial or commercial products this information can be found in the Safety Data Sheet for the product.